 While mosaic parquet offers efficient installation compared to hand-laid patterns, ageing adhesive and subfloor movement can affect long-term stability.
 In many cases, these floors are restored rather than replaced.

-Best suited for: Renovations, mid-century homes, refurbishment projects
+• Best suited for: Renovations, mid-century homes, refurbishment projects

-Works well in: Living rooms, bedrooms, hallways
+• Works well in: Living rooms, bedrooms, hallway.

-Installation difficulty: Moderate
+• Installation difficulty: Moderate

-Material waste: Low
+• Material waste: Low

-Underfloor heating: Suitable when substrate conditions are stable
+• Underfloor heating: Suitable when substrate conditions are stable

 7. Random Block Parquet

-Crafted — not improvised.
+Crafted; not improvised.

-Best suited for: Design-led renovations, bespoke interiors
+• Best suited for: Design-led renovations, bespoke interiors

-Works well in: Contemporary homes and open-plan layouts
+• Works well in: Contemporary homes and open-plan layouts

-Installation difficulty: High due to layout planning
+• Installation difficulty: High due to layout planning

 • Material waste: Variable depending on design complexity